ringwormGO-organization/Termi/CONTRIBUTING.md

 1. Linux version have own folder while Windows version is in `Termi-Windows` directory.
 2. Code is in "root" while commands will be in `Commands` directory.

-# Directory organization (old but still current)
-1. `Termi` for Windows directory contains Visual Studio solution.
-In `x64\Release` is `Programs` directory.
-2. There is code to compile binaries.
-3. To compile Windows installer, change path to your own and installer version update may late.
-4. Package Manager has own folder.
-5. GNU/Linux version have `Commands` and `bin` directory.
-It is same as in Windows version, just it is not in `Programs` directory.
-6. If you want add new command, create new `.cpp` file in `Commands` directory, add it to shell script or batch file and add it to `std::map` "database".

-# Directory organization (before)
-1. `Termi-Windows` and `Termi-Linux` directories which contains files which load binaries.
-2. In `Programs/bin` directory are compiled binaries.
-3. In `Windows` or `Linux` directory are code to compile.
-4. In `Include.h` are all header files.
-5. If you want add new command, create new `.cpp` file in `Programs/Windows` or `Programs/Linux` directory and add it to shell script `compile.sh`.
-6. In `main.cpp` add your command and path to executable :)
-7. Some Windows application (compiled with MSVC using command line) use Linux executable.
-They are same for both platform.
-8. Package Manager has own folder.

 # Add language (not programming language) to Termi
 1. In `Translation.hpp` add new namespace followed by language name.
 2. Copy stuff from above, use same names for variables, just translate.